-Wolfgang Bodison studied the Meisner technique for five years under the tutelage of Robert Carnegie at Playhouse West.
-When it was apparent he wasn’t going anywhere and that the school was never going to get rid of him, he was asked to teach the technique at Playhouse, and then after years as a teacher, was chosen to take over Tony Savant’s position as Director of the school when Tony moved to Philadelphia to open Playhouse West Philly.
+Wolfgang Bodison studied the Meisner technique at Playhouse West under the tutelage of Robert Carnegie.
+After years of serving as a teacher at the school, he was then chosen to serve as Director of the school when Tony Savant moved to Philadelphia to open Playhouse West Philly.

 As an actor, he’s best remembered for his performance as Lance Corporal Harold Dawson in the critically acclaimed, Rob Reiner film, A Few Good Men.
-Most Wanted, Freeway, Joe Somebody, and Legacy, are just a few more of his ever-growing film credits.
-Television credits include recurring roles on Nothing Sacred and Family Law, as well as numerous guest-star appearances on hit television shows. (read more)
+Since then, he has appeared in countless movies and television shows and continues to make a career as a working actor.

 Kathleen Randazzo is an actress, director and producer with over 20 years in the entertainment industry.
 She has worked with some of Hollywood’s top talent, including Scott Caan, James Franco, David Spade, Olivia Newton John and George Segal.
 In 2014, Kathleen directed Scott Caan’s play Word Faithful at Playhouse West in North Hollywood.
 She recently directed Scott Caan’s newest play The Performance of Heartbreak: An Epilogue.
 As an actress, Kathleen had a recurring role on the first season of VEEP on HBO.
 Recently, she appeared in the James Franco project, TENN based on the life of Tennessee Williams and Ultimate Evil, A Web Series based on the Son of Sam Killings.